digital-botanical-gardens-initiative/dendron-dbgi/vault/Bachelor-Works.Simon-Rérat.C_Methods.md

 ### C_1 Sampling

   The classical DBGI methodology was applied to collect different organs.
 The main difference being the use of a standard secateurs, and a telescopic one to cut branches off.
-  For each sample, the geographical position of the specimen is marked down on the JBUF QField map .
+  For each sample, the geographical position of the specimen is marked down on a map of the JBUF using the [QField app](https://qfield.org/).
   At least 5 pictures must be taken for each sample:

   1) The whole specimen (Figure C-04).